ahmadjamalkta/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 .. video:: interference.mp4
    :width: 698

-The two sources can't detect each other's transmission, but they receive the ACKs and ping replies of the destination.
-This helps with collision avoidance, but they often transmit simultaneously.
+The two sources can't detect each other's transmissions, but they receive the ACKs and ping replies of the destination.
+Receiving these transmissions helps with collision avoidance, but the two sources often transmit simultaneously.
 When they do, both signals are present at the destination concurrently, visualized by the transmission disks overlapping.
 Since both sources are in communication range with the destination, the simultaneous transmissions result in collisions.

 The simulation slows down whenever there is a signal boundary propagating on the scene, even when there is also a signal with no